Portugal advances to last 16, beats Uruguay 2-0 at World Cup

 MENDES INJURED

 Portugal left back Nuno Mendes dropped to the ground in the 40th minute and was soon in tears after sustaining a match-ending injury.
-He was able to walk off the field unassisted.
-Portugal’s other left back is Raphael Guerreiro.
+He was able to walk off the field unassisted and was replaced by Raphael Guerreiro, the other left back in Portugal's squad.

 AP World Cup coverage: https://apnews.com/hub/world-cup and https://twitter.com/AP_Sports